FM-Ahmed/Wind-and-waves/README.md

 ### KaimalModel.py
 Kaimal spectral model.

+### Davenport.py
+Calculate the coherence using the Davenport coherence model.

 ### Example.py
 Example of how getSamplingPara.py and KaimalModel.py can be used in unison to plot the Kaimal spectral model.